Armenian illuminated manuscripts: Toros Roslin

 Roslin was the leading artist of his time, notable for his use of a wide range of bright colors and his choices of color plays, most notably allying blue with gold enhanced by a linear white speckled with red and pale mauves with velvety greens.
 The figures found in his miniatures are known for their realistic proportions, something rare during the medieval period.
 He seems to have borrowed the motifs and ornaments he uses from everyday life.
 “A serene solemnity emits from Roslin's paintings, a strange fusion of peaceful joy and slight melancholy.
 The aesthetic ideal of the artist shines through in the regularity of the facial features of his characters, a reflection of their spiritual beauty.
 In his miniatures, Jesus does not have the majestic and severe expression of transcendence.
 His face is imbued with gentleness and nobility, traits that must have belonged to the inner world of the artist himself.
 Roslin wanted to make the image of Christ more human and accessible to his contemporaries”.
-Another anonymous manuscript of Matenadaran have been attributed to Toros Roslin, but only 38 of its pages remain.
+Another anonymous manuscript of Matenadaran has been attributed to Toros Roslin, but only 38 of its pages remain.
 These are fragments of the Gospel of 1266 (Ms. 5458) executed at the monastery of Hromgla, at the order of King Hethum I. "The calligraphy is of great beauty: the subtly drawn black and gold characters, initials and finely ornamented marginal patterns are arranged on the page with remarkable taste and sensitivity.
 There are only two marginal miniatures representing Christ.
 Their technical perfection exudes a deep spirituality.
 All these qualities suggest that this manuscript was one of the most beautiful specimens of Cilician art," says Irina Drampian in her study.

-The classical period of Cilician illumination is represented by the art of Roslin and painters of his generation.
-The next stage, 10 or 15 years after Roslin's last known manuscript, will be a period of upheaval of the historical conditions.
+The classical period of Cilician illumination is represented by the art of Roslin and the painters of his generation.
+The next stage, 10 or 15 years after Roslin's last known manuscript, will be a period of the upheaval of the historical conditions.
 The last two decades marked the end of the peak of the Cilician state.
-It will be followed by a decline, albeit a slow but a harsh one.
+It will be followed by a decline, albeit a slow but harsh one.
 The Egyptian Mamluks devastated the country and plundered the Hromgla monastery in 1292.
-The painters who followed went in the direction of a pictorial realism and neglected the ideal of elegance that distinguished the art from their artistic predecessor.
+The painters who followed went in the direction of pictorial realism and neglected the ideal of elegance that distinguished the art from their artistic predecessor.
 Drampian notes: "the faces of their characters sometimes reflect a certain rudeness.
 The silhouettes are stretched and appear distorted in comparison with those of Roslin, whose proportions had something of a Hellenic character".